muhardiansyah15/math_unand_data_science/README.md

-# Math UNAND: DATA SCIENCE
-# Introduction of Artificial Intelligence
+# Math UNAND: Introduction to Artificial Intelligence
-Edited by:  Muhardiansyah & Mutia Yollanda
+Introduction to Artificial Intelligence for Mathematics Students at Andalas University Edited by:  Muhardiansyah & Mutia Yollanda